jerryhgladinet/docs/deploy/source/index.rst

 However, CentreStack is capable of using worker nodes (for web function only) for load-balancing if you do not have an existing load balancer.
 You can pick a worker node to be the node exposed for login/contact point and pass the actual work to others.

-If you have hardware load balancer such as F5, you can skip web nodes, and have F5 directly load balance to a farm of worker nodes.
+If you have a hardware load balancer such as F5, you can skip web nodes, and have F5 directly load balance to a farm of worker nodes.
-You can also use Network Load Balancing feature which is included in Windows 2012/R2/2016 for load balancing.
+You can also use the Network Load Balancing feature which is included in Windows 2012/R2/2016 for load balancing.

 Active Directory Integration